mcvm-launcher/mcvm/docs/Game Options.md

 }
 ```

 Options that you do not change will not be changed in the output file.
-Options that mcvm does not know about will not be touched either.
+Options that MCVM does not know about will not be touched either.

 A description will not be provided for every option as they mirror the options in-game and inside the server.properties and should be somewhat self-explanatory.
 Any options that need an explanation will have a note.